-While the root cause is unknown, experts point to genetics and the environment as factors.
-The National Institute of Arthritis and Musculoskeletal and Skin Diseases lists the most common symptoms as joint inflammation, muscle pain, fever, facial rash, chest pains, hair loss, swelling in legs and eyes and glands, mouth ulcers, and fatigue.
-They also list less common symptoms as anemia, headaches, dizziness, and seizures.
+The National Institute of Arthritis and Musculoskeletal and Skin Diseases lists the most common symptoms of lupus as joint inflammation, muscle pain, fever, facial rash, chest pains, hair loss, swelling in legs and eyes and glands, mouth ulcers and fatigue.

-Along with no known cause, there is also no known cure.
-The disease appears in episodes and can be aggravated by common environmental things like medication or even sunlight.
+Among the less common symptoms are anemia, headaches, dizziness and seizures.
 If left untreated, lupus can cause serious complications like kidney failure, inflammation of the chest, heart and blood vessels, stroke or seizure.

-Inflammation is the kind of symptom that can strike anywhere at any time.
 A study from Johns Hopkins University noted that “no overarching diet exists for people with lupus.
-[It] is a systemic disease, so maintaining good nutritional habits will help your body remain as healthy as possible”.
+[It] is a systemic disease, so maintaining good nutritional habits will help your body remain as healthy as possible.”
 The doctors at Johns Hopkins recommend a diet similar to the USDA’s Dietary Guidelines.

 Many people have turned to the Paleo diet to prevent symptoms and heal their bodies.
 A 2015 article in US News noted that “people with autoimmune conditions are at risk for vitamin, mineral and omega-3 fatty acid deficiencies, [so] there’s an added diet emphasis on nutrient-dense foods.”

-Those on the paleo diet should get their protein calories from meats, fish and bone broth.
-The Omega 3 fatty acids in fish are a great way to manage inflammation and support joint health.
-The benefits of bone broth are in the production of collagen, glucosamine, and chondroitin sulfate which combat joint and respiratory inflammation.
+Also, Omega 3 fatty acids in fish are a great way to manage inflammation and support joint health.
+Bone broth is also beneficial due to its collagen, glucosamine and chondroitin sulfate, which help combat joint and respiratory inflammation.

-Supplement your protein intake with leafy green vegetables which also contain Omega-3 fatty acids, as well as vitamins and minerals for joint, skin, and cardiovascular health.
-While the Paleo Diet may not be the cure all for lupus.
+Supplement your protein intake with green vegetables containing Omega-3 fatty acids, vitamins and minerals for joint, skin and cardio health.
+While the Paleo Diet may not be the cure-all for lupus.
 Many people have praised its effects on the management of their illness.

-The purpose of the Ketogenic Diet is to remove inflammatory carbohydrates to the point that your body goes into a state of Ketosis.
+The purpose of the ketogenic diet is to remove inflammatory carbohydrates to put your body into a state of ketosis.
 This state forces the body to use its existing stored fat cells as its energy source.
-Similar to the Paleo Diet, but more extreme, the Ketogenic Diet cuts your carbohydrate intake to approximately 5% of your total caloric intake.
-Which means that the calories that are consumed, should be comprised mostly of healthy fats and an adequate amount of protein.
+Like the Paleo Diet, but more extreme, the ketogenic diet cuts your carbohydrate intake to approximately 10 percent of your total caloric intake.
+That means that the calories that consumed should be comprised mostly of healthy fats and an adequate amount of protein.